Learn How To Play Baby Won’t You please Come Home

-You must make this switch form thinking of chords as names to numbers in order to successfully play jazz solos.
+You must make this switch from thinking of chords as names to roman numerals in order to successfully play jazz solos.

-The chord progression is classic Jazz/Blues territory with its I – VIx – IIm7 – V for the main part and two II – V – I’s in over the turnaround.
+The chord progression is classic jazz/blues territory with its I – VIx – IIm7 – V, for the main part and two II – V – I progressions for the turnaround.

 Translated to the key we are in, which is D, the sections read: